Kyler757/Machine_Learning_Programs/KMeans_shopping_data/README.md

 </table>

 ### Centroids
-K-means clustering found that most shoppers fall into some extreme.
+Using `cluster.py`, K-means clustering found that most shoppers fall into some extreme.
 They either spend a lot of money or very little money despite how much they make.
 <table>
   <tr>
     <td><img src="Images/Cluster_Centroids.png" width="100%"/></td>